Excerpt from Revolutions and Revolutionary Movements, James DeFronzo, Fourth Edition, 2011, Westview Press.

 The governments of other nations do not intervene effectively to prevent a revolutionary movement from developing and succeeding in a given nation.

-Revolutions Podcast: A great collection of free audio programs describing in detail the events leading up to past revolutions.
+Revolutions Podcast: An engaging collection of free audio programs describing in detail the events leading up to past revolutions.

 The Citizen's Handbook / Home / About / Table of Contents